DANIEL A. RABUZZI

 Swarthmore College, Lang Performing Arts Center, Room 301

 Arisia is the largest fantasy/science-fiction convention in New England.
+I appeared on the following panels:

 "Coincident Monsters: A Conversation on the Making of The Choir Boats"